How to Come Down From a High

 - Set goals for sober living: Set realistic goals that you can achieve to improve your chances of recovery

-- Learn about treatment options: This can help you determine which is likely to work best for your situation
+- Learn about treatment options: This can help you determine which treatment (or even a combination of treatments) is likely to work best for your situation

 Treatment Options for Substance Use Disorders (SUD)

 Many treatment options are available for people recovering from a substance use disorder (SUD).
-For example:
+If you or a loved one need to find centers to detox or places where you can get more information and aid, consider the following:

-- Inpatient rehabilitation: Removes you from triggers and environments with temptation so you can focus on recovery
+- Inpatient rehabilitation: Removes you from triggers and environments where you can succumb to temptation so you can focus on recovery

 - Outpatient treatment: Including flexible outpatient programs, partial hospitalization programs, and intensive programs that offer greater flexibility